zavai8547/Penzi/README.md

 # PENZI

-PENZI is a messaging, matchmaking and dating system designed to facilitate structured, SMS-based communication between users and the system.
+PENZI is a matchmaking and dating system designed to facilitate structured, SMS-based communication between users and the system in order to mathone user with a prospective partner.
 It features user and admin dashboards and a lightweight PHP backend integrated with a MySQL database.

 ## Features
 - **Dashboard Interface**: